-Keep your profile up-to-date, participate in surveys, and you’ll start to earn virtual points.
-You can cash out when you hit 1000 points which are worth $10.
+Keep your profile up-to-date, participate in surveys, and you'll start to earn virtual points.
+You can cash out when you hit 1000 points worth $10.

 Exchange the points for gift cards that you can use to get free clothes from your favorite online retailers.

-37. Shop At Garage Sales Or Thrift Stores
+38. Shop at Garage Sales or Thrift Stores

 When people in your neighborhood hold garage sales, they'll probably do away with stuff they don't sell when the garage sale is over.

-Consider visiting nearby garage sales when they’re about to close and ask them if you can have some of the stuff that they didn’t sell.
-You might be surprised at all the free clothing you can score if you just ask.
+Consider visiting nearby garage sales when they close and ask them if you can have some of the stuff they didn't sell.
+You might be surprised at all the free clothing you can score if you ask.

 You don't have to wait for garage sale season to get free outfits.
 Thrift stores sell clothes at over 80 percent off normal retail prices.

-There are thousands of thrift stores around the country, and some are also run by local churches or charities.
+There are thousands of thrift stores nationwide, some run by local churches or charities.
 They offer free clothes piled in a box or rack labeled free.
 Sort them out to find your style and size.